 From a technical standpoint, I jumped into WordPress one weekend by signing-up and selecting one of its many attractive free templates.
 As is often the case when exploring a new platform, I became so immersed in learning how to use it and in “tweaking” my design, that one hour became eight hours in no time, then two full days before I finally had the semblance of a professional-looking blog.
 I transported the text of my favorite posts from the NTEN community page onto WordPress, polished and expanded them.
 Voila!
 I had a real blog.

 In early 2012, I decided I would opt for a more elaborate paid template (updated twice since then).
-At that same time, I purchased my domain (URL), and I also paid for the option of having no outside advertisements on my sites.
-Today, I am using “The Wilson Theme,” which is more modern in style.
+At that same time, I purchased my domain (URL), and I also paid for the option of having no advertisements.

 Once I opened my account on WordPress, I moved two other home-grown websites developed originally on Earthlink to WordPress as well.
 I made use of the same template for each.